Acupuncture and Chinese Herbal Medicine is a fast growing field in Australian Healthcare. Here are some articles

 Reduce Pain and Stress in Your Life.

 Welcome to Blue Balance Acupuncture! – An accredited Acupuncture and Chinese Herbal Medicine practitioner registered with AHPRA (Australian Health Practitioner Regulation Agency) and a member of ANTA (Australian Natural Therapists Association).
-Sonia Smit is the Senior Acupuncturist practicing at Body Techniques, Ipswich and Lowood Natural Therapies in Lowood.
+Sonia Smit is the Senior Acupuncturist practicing at Body Techniques, Ipswich.

 Lead an abundant life with the health you know you should have.
 Acupuncture Ipswich is a drug free pain treatment which may reduce pain and stress in your life.
 You’re probably here because you know something has to change.
 You’re no longer willing to put up with pain or that feeling that something is just not right.
 Physical pain can lead to worry and anxiety.
 It’s time to get you back in balance.
 And you’ve come to the right place.
 If you have an acute injury we can reduce your recovery time and get you back onto the playing field.
-If your pain is chronic or you just don’t know why you’re hurting we can ease your pain, identify your issues and lead you back to enjoying your life.
+If your pain is chronic or you just don’t know why you’re hurting we eaim to ease your pain, identify your issues and lead you back to enjoying your life.

 Traditional Chinese Medicine (TCM) is gaining increasing acceptance in Australia.
 Initially presented with its traditional concepts and theories, TCM was difficult to understand.
 Today there are numerous studies and translations which allow us to understand more of this medical system using modern scientific terms.
 The results of many recent studies reveal acupuncture and herbal formulae to be useful tools for the more than just the treatment of pain.